What is PPO Dental Insurance?

-A dental preferred provider organization (PPO) is a type of dental plan.
+PPO dental insurance or a dental preferred provider organization (PPO) is a type of dental plan.
 Dentists who work with PPO plans agree to charge reduced rates.
-When you use a PPO, you’ll know in advance the most your dental work may cost.
-You’ll be able to keep your out of pocket costs down, too, but only if you work with a dentist who is in your PPO plan’s network.
+When you use a PPO, you’ll know up front the most you’re likely to pay.
+You’ll be able to keep your out of pocket costs down, too.
+If you work with a dentist who is in your PPO plan’s network, that is.

-With a PPO, there are limits on the types of dental work you can have done and on how much time your dentist can put into your work.
-PPOs also include a calendar year maximum, a deductible, and waiting periods for some types of work.
+With PPO dental insurance, there are limits on the types of dental work you can have done.
+There are also limits on how much time your dentist can put into your work.
+PPOs also have calendar year maximums, deductibles, and waiting periods for some types of work.

-You may be able to keep your dentist with a PPO even if she is not in the PPO’s network.
+You may be able to keep your dentist with a PPO even if she’s not in the PPO’s network.
 Some (not all) PPO plans let you work with an out of network dentist.
 Still, doing so will mean you will pay more in out of pocket costs.

-PPO Dental Plans and You: What to Consider
+PPO Dental Insurance Plans and You: What to Consider

-Is a PPO dental plan right for you?
+Is PPO dental insurance right for you?
 There are many ways you can pay for dental care.
 Which one is right for you?
 First, ask these questions:

 - If you have a dentist who is not in the plan’s network, are the plan’s cost breaks good enough to tempt you to change to a dentist who is?